 As shortly mentioned above, Dual-function keys is another interesting possibility.
-It's mostly for TMK/QMK users for now, but may find its way into PKL[eD] eventually.
+I've implemented it for TMK/QMK and PKL[eD]users for now, but may find its way into PKL[eD] eventually.
 The idea is that a tap produces one key press, typically a letter, but holding down the key makes it a modifier instead.
 This may be a little confusing but also quite useful.

 Last edited by DreymaR (17-Jan-2019 21:31:49)